No. You should absolutely NOT use Murphy’s Oil Soap to clean your wood floors! Here’s why:

 A good analogy for this would be soda.
-Companies like Coke Cola and Pepsi claim that soda is refreshing and while it may taste good and be fizzy, the truth is that all forms of soda contain caffeine which is a diuretic that leaves your body more dehydrated after you drink it.
+Companies like Coca-Cola and Pepsi claim that soda is refreshing and while it may taste good and be fizzy, the truth is that all forms of soda contain caffeine which is a diuretic that leaves your body more dehydrated after you drink it.
 At this point, you’re surely wondering, what’s the exact correlation between Murphy’s Oil Soap and soda here?
-Well here it is, it’s consumer manipulation through marketing.
+Well here it is, it’s consumer manipulation through clever marketing.

-1. The floors just look greasy all the time.
+1. “The floors just look greasy all the time!”

 If your fighting a greasy glare on your wood floors then our professional diagnosis is that you’re suffering from MOS damage.
 This is a simple explanation because it only relies on an understanding of the concept of evaporation.
-MOS is made up of Sodium hydroxide, Water, Sodium tallate, Citronella oil, Lauramidopropylamine oxide, and Tetrasodium EDTA.
+MOS is made up of Sodium hydroxide, Water, Sodium tallate, Citronella oil, Lauramidopropylamine oxide, and Tetrasodium EDTA respectively.
 The chemical names don’t matter exactly but it is important to note that Citronella oil, a vegetable oil, is a listed ingredient.
-It does not represent a large percentage of MOS but it is present.
+It does not represent a large percentage of MOS but it is indeed present in the formula.
 The reason this is important is because of the way MOS works.

-2. They feel sticky and I can never seem to get them fully clean.
+2. “They feel sticky and I can never get them completely clean 😤”

 “Okay… This is going to get ugly.
 I’m sorry to say but Murphy’s Oil soap is NOT ALLOWED on finished wood floors.
 The only time Murphy’s Oil soap is allowed on wood (I know, Right?
-It says it’s allowed on the bottle so you will buy it) is when the wood is WAXED like pews in a church or some other old-fashioned wax based finish.
+It says it’s allowed on the bottle so you will buy it) is when the wood is WAXED like pews in a church or some other old-fashioned wax-based finish.
 Murphy’s Oil soap has RUINED millions of square feet of wood flooring.
 And I mean millions and millions of square feet.
 I’m waiting for someone who will start a class-action lawsuit against them.
 And I’m not kidding about that.
 I really am waiting for it.

 First off, Murphy’s Oil soap is an oil-based polish.
-It leaves OIL on the floor (the water evaporates… the soap and oil residue does NOT).
+It leaves OIL on the floor (the water evaporates… the soap and oil residue do NOT).
 This oil can and WILL penetrate THROUGH the floor’s polyurethane finish and onto/into the wood.
 The worst that can happen: your floors will never take more finish again… ever.
 Murphy’s Oil Soap is a contaminant… Think of it just like a gallon of cooking oil that has been left to soak into the wood.
 The hardwood grabs the oil and holds onto it.
 When you try to get a new finish (polyurethane) to grab the wood, it simply can’t… because the oil is blocking the polyurethane from properly adhering.
 Now you have what is known as a chemical adhesion failure.

 My recommendation is that you pay to bring in a flooring professional to take off the Murphy’s Oil Soap with their machines and chemicals.
 I guarantee you that they will have seen this once or twice.
 Pay them to remove whatever is on there.
-And then throw out, or better yet send the remains of the bottle to the manufacturer with your repair bill asking for a refund and compensation.
+And then throw it out, or better yet send the remains of the bottle to the manufacturer with your repair bill asking for a refund and compensation.
 It’s your choice… But I for one am getting tired of seeing this over and over again (think DECADES of these exact same issues).” – S.J.
 McCarthy, Houzz Professional

 This phenomenon typically begins to reveal itself over the course of months or years.
 Your floor will seem fine until one day when it isn’t.
 Here’s what’s happening to your floors when they start to discolor and become dull.
 Basically, it goes like this, as you apply a fresh layer of MOS in an attempt to clean your floors you are actually locking in a new layer of dirt and grime that is now encapsulated in and under the MOS finish.
 Do this enough and it becomes layered like an onion.
 A layer of MOS, a layer of grime, a layer of MOS, a layer of grime, and so on.
-The result is that the wood grain and color of your floor gets duller, darker, and dirtier as you fruitlessly attempt to clean it.
+The result is that the wood grain and color of your floor become duller, darker, and dirtier as you fruitlessly attempt to clean it.

 “Polish.
 It is one of my least favorite words in our industry!
-I am specifically talking about the floor cleaning chemical solutions that most unassuming homeowners or housecleaning companies apply to hardwood floors to “shine them up”.
+I am specifically talking about the floor-cleaning chemical solutions that most unassuming homeowners or housecleaning companies apply to hardwood floors to “shine them up”.

 In their defense, companies that sell polish directly to the general public in grocery and home improvement stores do say in their instructions that their polish should be applied by a wood floor professional.
 Unfortunately, most folks figure it can’t be that difficult—after all, they took woodshop in high school or they’ve painted their walls before.
 The problem is, no polish or oil should be applied to your wood floor unless recommended by both your hardwood floor contractor AND the company that manufactures the finish that was applied to your floor.

-4. Whenever I sweep or mop the floor it feels like I’m fighting it.
+4. “Whenever I sweep or mop my floor, it feels like I’m fighting it…”